ContinuousSecurityTooling/keycloak-reporter/README.md

 helm install keycloak-reporter oci://ghcr.io/cloudtooling/helm-charts
 ```

+>**NOTE**
+>Keep in mind, that you need a client/service account in keycloak with the appropriate rights.
+You can use this [template](.docs/realm-config.json) to deploy with [keycloak-config-cli](https://github.com/adorsys/keycloak-config-cli) a service account.

 ### Config file

 You can also provider a config file via env var `CONFIG_FILE` and then just provide the commands, e.g.: